 All BETA members are able to claim a free overview report, which can be bought by non-members for £100 plus vat.
 A full structural report offering in-depth data and invaluable insights into riding and purchasing habits is also available for £200 plus vat for BETA members and £400 plus vat for non-members.

-National Equestrian Survey 2019
+National Equestrian Survey 2019 - KEY FACTS

 The British Equestrian Trade Association’s National Equestrian Survey 2019 highlights new spending patterns and changing trends over the past five years.
 It uses robust methodology, accurate statistics and educated estimates to present a fascinating insight into the equestrian sector today.
 Key findings include: